 50 Hours.
 Students who perform at least 50 hours of pro bono work after the conclusion of their first year, first semester exam period and before graduation will be eligible for a notation of such service on their law school transcript, as well as such other recognition as the dean deems appropriate, including publication of the names of students earning such recognition.

 100 Hours.
 Students who perform at least 100 hours of pro bono work after the conclusion of their first year, first semester exam period and before graduation will be eligible for a notation of such service on their law school transcript, as well as recognition during commencement or a student awards ceremony.

 How can I get started?

 To get started, log in to Give Pulse and join the Law School’s Pro Bono group.
 Once you log in, you can review the opportunities that are currently available.
-If you are looking for something that is not listed or already have a new opportunity in mind, contact Professor Annie Smith, Director of Pro Bono and Community Engagement.
+If you are looking for something that is not listed or already have a new opportunity in mind, contact Professor Sara Gosman, Director of the Public Service and Pro Bono Program.

 What is Give Pulse and why should I use it?

 Give Pulse is The University of Arkansas system used to publicize, manage, and track service opportunities.
 The Law School uses Give Pulse to promote pro bono opportunities and to track students’ service.

 Using Give Pulse allows you to access information about pro bono opportunities and to enter your hours of service.
 To be eligible for notations on your law school transcript and at graduation, your service must be entered in Give Pulse.